Rishabh9559/LightRAG/README.md

 # LightRAG

-LightRAG is a lightweight Retrieval-Augmented Generation (RAG) research/demo repository focused on medical assistance and knowledge-graph backed question answering.
+LightRAG is a lightweight Retrieval-Augmented Generation (RAG)  focused on medical assistance and knowledge-graph backed question answering.
 The project provides utilities for chunking documents, inserting documents into a local vector/knowledge store, visualizing knowledge graphs, and running simple RAG-style experiments.

-This README gives a quick orientation, setup steps, and pointers to the main scripts and data in the repo.

 ## Key features